massmux/nimblenode/README.md

-# LND-Fastnode
+# Nimble Node

-setup a LND neutrino node in seconds on a tiny VPS.
+Setup a Neutrino node with LIT and Letsencrypt in seconds on a tiny VPS

 ## Install and run